-When Should You Be Concerned About A Headache?
+When Should You Worry About a Headache?

-You MUST thoroughly investigate any Red Flags!
+Thoroughly investigate any Red Flags!

-- Central nervous system findings. e.g. motor weakness, memory loss, slurred speech.
+- You have central nervous system findings, such as motor weakness, memory loss, or slurred speech.

-- HIV or another immune system compromise
+- You have HIV or another compromised immune system.

-If you have any of the above HEADACHE Red Flags symptoms, we strongly recommend that you consult your doctor immediately.
+If you have any of these Headache Red Flags symptoms, please consult your doctor immediately.

 Less Urgent & Severe Headache Types